jfo/blog/source/drafts/react.md

 [3, 3, 3, 3, 3]
 ```

-Instead of those `3`'s, I'll simply return the element I started with!
+Instead of those `3`'s, I'll simply return the element I wanted!

+The map function takes two arguments, positionally they are `(element, index)`.
+I can use that index as the `key` of the element I'm producing!
+(Keys only need
+to be unique amongst their siblings, so this won't interfere with other rows of
+keys boxes, for example.)

 ```js
 Array(props.dimensions.y).fill().map((_, i) => {